rodrigozr/sqs-grep/readme.md

 Other options

   -n, --negate                 Negates the result of the pattern matching
                                (I.e.: to find messages NOT containing a text)
   -t, --timeout seconds        Timeout for the whole operation to complete.
                                The message visibility timeout will be calculated based on this value as well and the elapsed time to ensure that messages become visible again as soon as
                                possible.
   -m, --maxMessages integer    Maximum number of messages to match
   -j, --parallel number        Number of parallel pollers to start (to speed-up the scan)
   -s, --silent                 Does not print the message contents (only count them)
   -f, --full                   Prints a JSON with the full message content (Body and all MessageAttributes)
                                By default, only the message body is printed
   --stripAttributes            This option will cause all message attributes to be stripped when moving,
                                copying and publishing the message (used with --moveTo, --copyTo,
                                --publishTo, and --republish)
   -o, --outputFile file        Write matched messages to the given output file instead of the console.
 Using
                                this option automatically sets --full to have exact message reproduction,
                                which can be later used with --inputFile
   --inputFile file             Reads messages from a local file (generated using --outputFile) instead of
                                from input queue
+  -e, --emptyReceives number   Consider the queue fully scanned after this number of consecutive "empty
+                               receives" (default: 5)
+  -w, --wait seconds           Number of seconds to wait after each "empty receive" (default: 0 - do not
+                               wait)
   --endpointUrl URL            Use a custom AWS endpoint URL
   -h, --help                   Prints this help message
   -v, --version                Prints the application version

 Usage examples